Sud0nim/Unfathomable/README.md

 # Unfathomable

-Distance and area objects and conversions.
+Distance objects and conversions.

-Note: While conversions and calculations should be correct - this library is only a learning exercise for me, so it may be better to roll your own calculations if you are concerned about performance or avoiding possible rounding errors/precision.
+Note: While conversions and calculations should be correct - this is a learning exercise for me, so it may be better to roll your own calculations if you are concerned about performance or avoiding possible rounding errors/precision.

 # Examples: